mountrcg/freeaps/README.md

 # Changes

-Latest version brings significant improvements for Omnipod Dash punps and Dexcom G6 sensors, Looping should be immediate and robust.
+Latest version brings significant improvements for Omnipod Dash pumps and Dexcom G6 and G7sensors, Looping should be immediate and robust.
 Review in the Statistics Panel (see preferences).
-Dexcom G7 is also supported.

 ## Version
 - 0.2.8b refers to the autoISF version as used in AAPS